ablot/documentation/source/userGuide/installation.rst

   The Installer will ask whether to add Anaconda to the PATH environment variable; we recommend _disabling_ this option for the 32-bit install.

-* ACQ4 depende on PyQt4, but the more recent versions of Aanconda ship with PyQt5 by default.
+* ACQ4 depends on PyQt4, but the more recent versions of Aanconda (starting with 4.2.0) ship with PyQt5 by default.
 It is necessary to downgrade this package:

             > conda install pyqt=4

-* If you require access to a serial device (Scientifica, Coherent, Sutter, etc.) then you must manually install the `pyserial` module using pip:
+* If you require access to a serial device (Scientifica, Coherent, Sutter, etc.) then you must manually install the `pyserial` module using pip or conda:

-            > conda install pyserial
+            > pip install pyserial

 * Install git (www.git-scm.com) and then clone the acq4 git repository.
 This downloads all current code into a new directory called
   `acq4`::